JamesAlphonse/shopping_cart/README.md

 This project was created using React as my first experience in creating a JavaScript application in React.
-It also uses Bootstrap 4.1 as a theme.
+It also uses Bootstrap 4.1 for the theme.

 You view a live version of this demo here: http://james-alphonse.com/examples/shopping_cart_demo/